From quiffs to slicked-back looks, hair gel can help you create all kinds of styles. But can hair gel cause hair loss or hair damage?

 Dandruff is a relatively common scalp problem.
 It affects lots of people, regardless of whether they use hair gel or not.

 However, hair gel can make dandruff appear worse.
-As the gel dries in your hair, it can flake off, which creates the appearance of dandruff, even if your scalp is health
+As the gel dries in your hair, it can flake off, which creates the appearance of dandruff, even if your scalp is healthy.

 Using a flexible hold gel and washing your hair every day may help reduce this effect.

 There’s no harm in using hair gel each morning to style your hair.
-But if you choose to use hair gel this often, it’s important to wash your hair everyday.
+However, if you choose to use hair gel this often, it’s important to wash your hair everyday to keep hair healthy.
 (Don’t worry — washing your hair everyday won’t cause it to fall out).

 If you don’t wash your hair frequently, the gel can cause oil, grease, and flakes to build up in your hair.
 Long-term scalp build-up may lead to folliculitis and ultimately hair loss [4].

 Hair gel doesn’t cause hair loss by itself, so there’s no need to worry about causing hair shedding, even with regular hair gel use.
-However, there are things you can do to minimise damage and side effects of hair gel use:
+However, there are things you can do to maintain healthy hair and minimise the damage and side effects of hair gel use:

 If hair gel isn’t working for you, there are a few other products that can help you style and hold your hair.
 These include: